cpjfb/MCN2017/README.md

-#OpenAccess, now what? -- hackathon idea for MCN2017

 Many institutions have been releasing their collections on GitHub and sharing APIs over the last few years.

 I'd like to propose a hackathon format where museum technologists can get their hands on real-life datasets from other museums and share their experience dealing with open data.